CLEANit/SubWorld_DP/README.md

 - Value functions
 - Policies

+This version of the code is the one used in the paper "Dynamic programming with partial information to overcome navigational uncertainty in a nautical environment".
 If you use this work, please cite

 ```bibtex
 @article{beeler2021dynamic,